t9fiction/blockchain-game/README.md

 - [x] ERC20 Token Contract Creation and deployment on Sepolia.
 - [x] ERC20 Token Contract Creation and deployment on Arbitrum Sepolia.
 - [x] Custom contract “GuessingGame” deployment and working on Sepolia.
-- [x] Custom contract “GuessingGame” deployment and working on Arbitrum.
+- [x] Custom contract “GuessingGame” deployment and working on Arbitrum Sepolia.
 - [x] Rewards distribution working on both chains.
-- [x] Frontend with Next.js with TypeScript created.
+- [x] Frontend with Next.js and TypeScript created.
-- [x] Sepolia chain Web3 integration done with the frontend.
+- [x] Multichain Web3 integration done for Sepolia and Arbitrum Sepolia on the frontend.
-- [ ] Arbitrum Sepolia Web3 integration done with the frontend (can be done if required).

 ## Technologies Used
 - **Solidity**